 Organize your phone by color or alphabetical order.

 If you’re sorting alphabetically, you’ll know right where each app is, but you can’t separate by category that way, so keep that in mind if you like to keep similar apps together.
+You could always make one folder with all of your “A-C” apps, and another for “D-E,” etc.

 If you’re sorting by color, you’ll get a beautiful result, but it might be tricky to find your apps quickly since you’ll need to remember what the color is of each app.

 So both ways have some downsides, but if it sounds fun then try it out!
 You can get an interesting and colorful result by organizing your apps this way.
+Whether it’s color coding your different apps or sorting your apps alphabetically, find a way to organize your phone the way you like it.

 How to Personalize Your Phone

-Personalizing your phone can really help you to not only keep your phone organized but to also give it your own personal touch.
+Personalizing your phone can really help you to not only keep your phone organized but also give it your own personal touch.

 I also decided that I wanted custom colored app icons so I found an awesome seller on Etsy whose listing comes with over 70,000 app icons for you to use in TONS of different color schemes.
 They also include backgrounds that you can download that coordinate with their app icon themes.
-Easy to customize and just look at how incredible my icons look!
-Super nice and organized (by color, of course)!

 Now you know how to organize your phone in 30 minutes!